There are plenty of things you can do to get a jump on next year. This will be especially helpful if you have multiple kids.

 - The Klutz tissue paper flower craft is out of print.
 Alex Toys has a kit for giant tissue flowers that will last you through several kids.
 It makes 36 flowers.

-- Decide about handwriting.
+Choose a handwriting plan.
 There are three choices, and if you count the WRTR handwriting next year, there are four!
 Sound Beginnings has manuscript instructions.
 The Writing Can Help series MoDG recommends in older syllabi divides the year into manuscript and cursive.
 I haven’t used the Writing Our Catholic Faith one for 2 grade, but in general, they’re black and white.
 The secular version has identical skills and is in color.

 - Know the layout of your home and town.
 Can you rattle off a drawing of your neighborhood or route to church?
 You’ll need to do that this year.